rails/rails/guides/source/configuring.md

 #### `config.action_dispatch.debug_exception_log_level`

-Configure the log level used by the DebugExceptions middleware when logging uncaught exceptions during requests
+Configures the log level used by the [`ActionDispatch::DebugExceptions`][] middleware when logging uncaught exceptions during requests.

 The default value depends on the `config.load_defaults` target version: